 Capturing metadata serves several purposes:

-Metadata makes a large contract database searchable by any number of data points such as counterparty, value, renewal date etc. Without this data being captured, you would have very limited options for retrieving specific contracts.
+Metadata makes a large contract database searchable by any number of data points such as counterparty, value, renewal date etc. Without this data being captured in a contract tracker, you would have very limited options for retrieving specific contracts.

 Accurate reporting becomes possible across the contract dataset, split by metadata, and can be tracked over time to demonstrate the changing composition and performance of it.